 Consortium for Christian–Muslim Dialogue

 While Africa and the United States remain special concerns of CCMD, we try to recognize and respond to each new opportunity for fostering dialogue.
-For that reason, we design courses and aspire eventually to create academic programs on inter-religious dialogue, so that our work of peace will continue after us and spread wherever our alumni may find themselves.
+For that reason, we design courses and have created an undergraduate minor in Interreligious Studies, so that our work of peace will continue after us and spread wherever our alumni may find themselves.

 Inter-religious Thanksgiving Dinner 2018: